BouzoulasDimitrios/Qlearning-Pong-Workshop-in-Cpp/README.md

 <img src="./images/starting_gamestate.png" alt="exaple game state." style="width:50%;"/>
 </p>

-In any given state of the PONG game we can describe what is happening by simply listing the game components coordintes on the game window.<br>
+In any given state of the PONG game, we can describe what is happening by simply listing the coordinates of the game components on the game window.<br>

-In the start of the game we can describe the game as following:
+At the start of the game, we can describe the game as follows:

     Right paddle: x = 1000 , y = 228
     Left  paddle: x = 10   , y = 228